ViktorQvarfordt/blog/posts/2023-12-03-postgres-data-isolation.md

 SELECT * FROM users WHERE tenant_id = current_setting('app.current_tenant_id');
 ```

-The `current_tenant_id` is managed by the db client in application code.
+The `current_tenant_id` is managed by the db client in application code and queries need to run as a database user without superuser privileges.
 See the reference implementation at the end of this article for more details.

 **Pros:** Gives stric data isolation guarantees automatically after policies have been set up.
 Access control can be very granular; different policies can be specified for `SELECT`, `INSERT`, `UPDATE` and `DELETE`.